keironchaudhry/women-in-tech-hackathon/README.md

 ## User stories

+* As a user, I can navigate with ease throughout the web application.

-As a Girl studying computer science/software engineering, I want to learn more about the experiences of woman in tech to inspire me in my studies and career.
+* As a woman studying computer science, I want to learn more about the experiences of other historical women in tech to inspire me in my studies and career.

+* As a user, I can use this web application on mobile as well as desktop with ease.

-As a professional in the tech industry, I want to learn about the achievements and obstacles faced by woman in the field to improve diversity and inclusion in my workplace
+* As a professional in the tech industry, I want to learn about the achievements and obstacles faced by women in this field to improve diversity and inclusion in my workplace

+* As a user, I can communicate with the AI model in an online chat environment.

-As someone interested in history, I want to learn about the contributions of woman in the development of technology throughout history.
+* As someone interested in history, I want to learn about the contributions of women in the development of technology throughout history.

+* As a user, I can variate between different AI character models.

-As a parent, I want to expose my child to positive role models in the tech industry in order to encourage their interest in the field
+* As a parent, I want to expose my child to the positive role models in the tech industry in order to encourage their interest in the field.

-Template: As a **User**, I can **x** so that I can **y**.

 # Design